 In the end 4 views were exported as csv files for import and modelling:

 SalesData-Example.csv Sales Data in form of transactions, in total about 230 000 transactions.
 Each transaction belongs to a specific contract and time period and represents incoming and outgoing cash flow.
 This data only includes transactions belonging to one main product and the period of 2014-2023 YTD.
+The Sales Data dataset includes as well 36 variables (e.g., birthday, policy StartDate, premium Amount, Contract Id and Fee Rate, Zone Desc).

 premium_adjustments_example.csv This data contains information about adjustments of premium amounts of the main product, in total 58 lines.
 Each line belongs to a specific adjustment date, ZoneModel and product group.
 It is merged with the sales data later via time and product code.

-For the second sub-project 2 more datasets where created:
+For the second sub-project 2 more datasets were created:

 BDAE_DataMining_Policies.csv This data contains information belonging to one specific contract.
 Some data comes directly from the contract information, other variables were calculated as sums, ratios etc. of the transaction lines used above as SalesData.
 It includes all contracts created after 01.01.2017.
 In total about 20 000 lines.
 The file was updated with more recent data as well as corrections and additional features from SQL in another file BDAE_DataMining_Policies_v2.csv